input-output-hk/mithril/rust/c-tests/README.md

 # Mithril C library Usage

+## Environment

+Compiling and testing the C library requires a working installation of [clang](https://clang.llvm.org/) and [gtest](https://github.com/google/googletest).
+To install those, one can use [nix](https://nixos.org/) and enter `nix-shell` from the top-level directory: This shell comes equiped with the right set of dependencies.
+Alternatively, check the documentation of your package-manager for system-dependent install instructions.

 ## Running tests

 After running `cargo build --release` in the parent directory, build the test executable: